ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of features:

 * **Core momentum feature**
-    * EWMA window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
+    * Window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
-    * EMWA window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
+    * Window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
+    * Window function... that depends.
+For example, using current league position difference to predict essentially is a sum window over a discretized score outcome.
 * **Home and away feature**
     * Idea being certain teams have more home advantage than others.
 How to quantify?
 Can we fuse it into core momentum features.
 * **Injury feature**